 This six day (sunday to saturday) residential vegetarian cooking course will give you the opportunity to learn the wonderful vegetable cooking of Apulia with Rachel Demuth and Elisa Tamburini, an expert on all things Italian.

 Vegetarian chef Rachel Demuth is the owner of Demuths Restaurant in Bath which was my first experience of vegetarian dining.
 Rachel Demuth has been pioneering creative, healthy and unpretentious vegetarian food for over 25 years.
-And here is your chance to cook with her.
+And here is your chance to learn with her in this fantastic vegetarian cooking holiday course.

 On the course you will cook every day with a combination of hands on cookery and demonstration where you will create delicious Italian meals together using the best seasonal vegetables, local oils and wines.